interactions-py/interactions.py/docs/events.rst

 ******************

 Events in this section do not match the name needed to put into the function.
-Please check :ref:`above ` for how to get the correct name.
+Please check :ref:`above<events:How to listen for events>` for how to get the correct name.

 There are a lot of events dispatched by the Discord API.
-All of those can be found `here`_.
+All of those can be found `here <https://discord.com/developers/docs/topics/gateway-events#receive-events>`_.

 The events ``HELLO``, ``RESUMED``, ``RECONNECT``, ``INVALID SESSION`` and ``TYPING START`` are not dispatched by the library.

 ``TYPING START`` will be included in the raw socket create event.
 You can also listen for it if you choose to subclass the WebSocketClient

-The event ``VOICE STATE UPDATE`` can be only received with the voice :ref:`Extension `.
+The event ``VOICE STATE UPDATE`` can be only received with the :ref:`voice extension<faq:Extension libraries>`.

 Let's now have a look at a few events: